nurkiewicz/benchmarks/src/main/docs/inlining.md

+# How aggressive is method inlining in JVM?

 `Ctrl` + `Alt` + `M` is used in [IntelliJ IDEA to extract method](http://www.jetbrains.com/idea/webhelp/extract-method.html). `Ctrl` + `Alt` + `M`.
 It's as simple as selecting a piece of code and hitting this combination.
 [Eclipse also has it](http://help.eclipse.org/juno/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2FgettingStarted%2Fqs-ExtractMethod.htm).
 I hate long methods.
 To the point where this smells too long for me:

 	public void processOnEndOfDay(Contract c) {